tot-ra/vector-bible/README.md

 - RAM - I looked at docker stats memory usage at 1.4M dataset while doing a search.

 ### Data preparation
+For your tests, I would recommend getting dataset from https://huggingface.co/datasets

+I used custom dataset:
 - Download SQLite data for bible in different languages https://bible.helloao.org/bible.db (8.4GB)
 - Export `ChapterVerse` from SQLIte to Postgres for better performance.
 You will need some tool like IntelliJ DataGrip.